 With the water and slide in place, the next step is to attach the bowl piece which will easily fit into the top of the slide.
 Next, pack the bowl with some well-ground herbs and get to smoking.

 This is the fun part.
-Light the bowl and start to inhale – as you inhale, smoke will travel from the bowl head, down the stem, through the water, and begin to fill the bongs interior.
-The first stage of smoking a bong is known as, “milking the bong”, which gets its name because as the smoke continues to collect, it becomes a milky white color.
+Light the bowl and start to inhale – as you inhale, smoke will travel from the bowl head, down the stem, through the water, and begin to fill the interior.
+The first stage of smoking is known as, “milking the bong”, which gets its name because as the smoke continues to collect, it becomes a milky white color.

 Once you have milked the bong, it is time to clear it out, and if you milked beyond your capacity, be prepared to start coughing, but that’s not always a bad thing.
 To clear things out, simply remove the bowl piece and inhale.

-Some research conducted has shown alarming levels of dangerous bacteria on bongs.
+Some research conducted has shown alarming levels of dangerous bacteria on pipes.
 The mouth piece and the bowl water get the nastiest, of course, with the bowl water getting the big prize.
 And you know you’ve tasted it before by accident!
 Imagine what just one wrong drop could do to you.

 Obviously, you need to first pour the water out of the bong after detaching the bowl and stem if there is one, as well as any other removable pieces.